jkbonfield/rans_static/README.md

 - rANS_static4_16i.c
 	A variant of the rANS_static4 code that uses 16-bit shifts.
-	Kludgy and full of warnings.
-It may also not be robust!
-	This is the same idea used in Ryg's SIMD variant; by keeping the rANS state as 16+16 instead of 24+8 we only ever have one normalisation step instead of two.
+	This is the same idea used in Ryg's SIMD variant; by keeping the rANS state as 15+16 instead of 23+8 we only ever have one normalisation step instead of two.
+This also uses assembly.

 PS.
 See http://encode.ru/threads/1867-Unrolling-arithmetic-coding